How Long Will It Take for My Child to Recover from a Concussion?

 - Mood swings and irritability

-Research tells us that children are more likely than adults to develop PCS, and younger children are more likely than older children to develop it.
+Research tells us that children are more likely than adults to develop persistent post-concussive symptoms, and younger children are more likely than older children to develop it.
 Other factors associated with an increased likelihood of a more chronic or ongoing condition are a history of repeated concussions, learning disabilities, attention deficit hyperactivity disorder (ADHD), and depression and anxiety.
 Read more about these conditions and their relationship to concussions in another post here.

 Learn More About Children and Concussion